seeker89/chaos-engineering-book/vm/README.md

 ## Building from scratch

 If you'd like to build the VM from scratch, please follow these steps.
+These instructions were tested on macOS Mojave 10.14.5.

 ### Prerequisites